UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-141.md

 # Factorization Significance

+## Description

-The crucial importance of unique factorization for the UOR framework, ensuring objects have exactly one prime-coordinate representation, well-defined mappings, and unambiguous comparison capabilities.
+The crucial importance of [[uor-c-301|unique factorization]] for the [[uor-c-001|UOR framework]], ensuring objects have exactly one prime-coordinate representation, well-defined mappings, and unambiguous comparison capabilities.

 ## Metadata